fivetran/dbt_salesforce_formula_utils/README.md

 **Output**: All formulas for the chosen source table will be included in the resulting `select` statement.

 > This option makes use of the `fivetran_formula` lookup table, which requires the package to combine fields' formulas into a SQL query for each source table.
-This option does not support double-nested formulas and may be incomplete compared to Option #1.
+This option does not support double-nested formulas and therefore may be incomplete compared to Option #1.

 ### Option 3: Generate only specified formula fields using package-made query